Pfern/PANGenomics/exercises/HLA/README.md

 ## Constructing an MHC graph

 Graph genome tools offer one possibility for how we could use the alternate scaffolds.
 The first step is to build a graph.
 You have a few options for how you might accomplish this.
 The most obvious way is probably an alignment method.
 You have already seen `vg msga`, which is one option.
-However, you may also want to use a different MSA tool. `vg` has a method to construct a graph direcly from a multiple sequence alignment in either MAF or Clustal format.
+However, you may also want to use a different MSA tool. `vg` has a method to construct a graph directly from a multiple sequence alignment in either MAF or Clustal format.
 The following example shows how you could do this using Clustal Omega.

     # use Clustal Omega to make a multiple sequence alignment
     clustalo -i sequences.fasta --outfmt clustal > mult_seq_aln.clustal